Stakes high as Depp’s libel case against UK tabloid closes

 “People will remember this case not for the results, but for the evidence — the rather nasty, gory evidence — that was involved,” he said.

 The settings for the disintegrating relationship were as glamorous as the allegations were sordid.
-The alleged assaults took place on Depp’s private island in the Bahamas, his suite of Los Angeles penthouses, a luxury train and a private jet.
+The alleged assaults took place on Depp’s private island in the Bahamas, a Los Angeles penthouse, a luxury train and a private jet.

 Depp said in the witness box that he had made $650 million since he joined the lucrative “Pirates of the Caribbean” franchise — and ended up $100 million in debt after his financial advisers neglected to pay his taxes for 17 years.
 Friends described Depp as a generous big spender, and he said he’d spent $5 million sending the ashes of his literary hero, drug-fueled journalist Hunter S. Thompson, into space.